vzahorui/vzahorui.github.io/_posts/2025-09-10-time-series.md

 ### Smoothing and Simple Models

 These methods are often a good starting point for forecasting.
 They are used to remove noise and reveal the underlying patterns in the data.
 Exponential smoothing is one such technique that gives more weight to recent observations and is highly effective for short-term forecasting.
-For a detailed look at this method, see our article on [Exponential Smoothing]({{ site.baseurl }}{% link _posts/2023-02-20-exponential-smoothing.md %}).
+For a detailed look at the smoothing techniques, see [this article]({{ site.baseurl }}{% link _posts/2025-09-10-time-series-smoothing.md %}).

 ### ARIMA Models